Emil-Helge/Resume/README.md

 # My personal resume

-I have updated my resume to better present relevant information about myself.
+I have updated my resume to bettet represent myself and what I have to offer.

 In addition to the information about myself, I have carefully styled the page to be both responsive and with a rather minimalistic and clean design with a touch of **Javascript** to create flow and interactivity.